Doing Hera’s Work on “Hercules”

 Tori no kage, samui ike de tobimasu.

 Translating poetry from other languages into English began for me with a passage from Virgil, and my experience followed Borges’ description closely.
-Indeed in all the examples discussed in this series, I encountered the work in English translation, was struck by it, consulted the original, and executed my own version.
+In all the examples discussed in this series, I encountered the work in English translation, was struck by it, consulted the original, and executed my own version.

 Just in the gate, and in the jaws of hell,